 To make the year even more affordable, BETAs often decide to live together.
 Prior to the start of the service year, Blue Engine gives BETAs the resources to connect with each other and pursue housing options in groups.
 BETAs will be notified of school placements prior to start of service to allow enough time for informed housing decisions.

-Blue Engine Teaching Assistants are also enrolled in basic health insurance through Summit America, the primary health insurance provider for AmeriCorps volunteers nationwide.
-We encourage prospective BETAs with specific health concerns to research and contact Summit America directly to learn more about the plan’s coverage details and limitations.
+BETAs are also enrolled in basic health insurance through Summit America, the primary health insurance provider for AmeriCorps members nationwide.
+We encourage prospective BETAs with specific health concerns to contact Summit America directly to learn more about the plan’s coverage details and limitations.

 Blue Engine sponsors a variety of team building activities through fun free events in New York City.
 In addition, since BETAs work in teams and are all on a budget, free and low cost social events (like potlucks!) are a common occurrence.
 For honest answers from BETAs on living life on a budget in New York see BETA Unplugged.